lordlinus/Enterprise-ChatGPT/README.md

 1. Create a new folder and switch to it in the terminal
 1. Run `azd login`
-1. Run `azd init -t enterprise-chatgpt-sandbox`
+1. Run `azd init`
    - For the target location, the regions that currently support the models used in this sample are **East US** or **South Central US**.
 For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)

 #### Starting from scratch

 Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.

-1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
+1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources
 2. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.
-   )

 > NOTE: It may take a minute for the application to be fully deployed.
-If you see a "Python Developer" welcome screen, then wait a minute and refresh the page.

 #### Use existing resources